-Rock employed for protection shall be as specified in the Drawings or, if not so shown, rock used shall be of size not less than 150 mm and not greater than 500 mm.
+Rock employed for protection shall be as specified in the Drawings or if not shown, rock used shall be of size not less than 150 mm and not greater than 500 mm.
 Rock shall be well graded with not less than 50% larger than a size twice the minimum size specified.

-Rock shall be clean, hard, dense and durable.
+Rock shall be clean, hard, dense and durable Igneous or Matamorphic rocks.
 In addition, it shall be resistant to weathering, free from overburden, spoil, shale and organic matter.
-Rock that is laminated, fractured, porous, or otherwise physically weak shall not be used.
+Rock that is laminated, fractured, porous, with discontinuities or otherwise physically weak, shall not be used.
+Sedimentary rocks shall not be used.